 How do the health care restrictions affect pregnant women who are granted deferred action through DACA?

 In many states, a single, pregnant woman who is eligible for DACA will remain without access to prenatal or dental care and will not be able to see a regular doctor during her pregnancy to make sure that her pregnancy is going well.
-She still will be able to deliver in the hospital as she can today, but she will not be able to get any follow-up care for herself after the pregnancy that can help her stay healthy for her newborn.
+She will be able to deliver in the hospital as she can today, but she will not be able to get any follow-up care for herself after the pregnancy that can help her stay healthy for her newborn.
 Depending on where she lives, she may have access to prenatal, dental, and other medical care on a sliding-fee scale at community health centers and hospital clinics.

 What are some examples of how this affects nonpregnant individuals granted deferred action through DACA?

-A 15-year old high school student wants to play sports but needs a physical to be eligible.
+A 15-year-old high school student wants to play sports but needs a physical to be eligible.
 He has asthma and also needs to see a dentist due to a severe toothache.
-Under these new policies, he will remain uninsured and without a regular doctor to visit.
+Under these policies, he will remain uninsured and without a regular doctor to visit.
 His parents will continue to worry about his health and will need to save money to be able to get their son the care he needs now.

 What health care options do DACA-eligible and undocumented individuals have right now?